Guayama, Puerto Rico: Industry

 Guayama is home to various pharmaceutical and manufacturing companies, such as Pfizer, Baxter, Eli Lilly, and Tapi.
 A coal power plant operated by AES.

 Health facilities

-The San Lucas Episcopal Hospital, located on Pedro Albizu Campos Avenue and operated by the Episcopal Diocese of Puerto Rico and the Santa Rosa Hospital are the main medical facilities in Guayama.
+The Menonita Hospital, located on the Pedro Albizu Campos Avenue is the main medical facility in Guayama.
 The Veterans Health Administration operates a Community-Based Outpatient Clinic (COBC) in the Municipality.

 Culture

 Guayama is the birthplace of numerous artists and musicians who have significantly influenced Puerto Rican culture.
 During the 20th century, the literary culture of the city was influenced by performers including Afro-Antillano genre poet Luis Palés Matos and his father Vicente Palés Anés.
 Music composer Catalino "Tite" Curet Alonso who became a composer of over 2,000 salsa songs is also from Guayama, even though he was raised in the Santurce section of San Juan.
 Other performers born in Guayama include actresses Gilda Galán and Karla Monroig.
 The Casa Cautiño Museum is administered by the Institute of Puerto Rican Culture and include works of art, wood carvings, sculptures and furniture built by Puerto Rican cabinetmakers for the Cautiño family.
 The museum is listed on the National Register of Historic Places.